Sharp-Interface Continuum Thermodynamics of multicomponent fluid systems with interfacial mass: Continuum Physical Interface Concepts

-At this point, it is helpful to recall some basic facts about the sharp interface modeling approach.
+We recall different concepts on how to model interfaces within continuum physics as well as some basic facts about the sharp interface modeling approach.

 Josiah Willard Gibbs laid down the fundament of the modeling of fluid interfaces \cite{Gibbs-collection}.
 The core point in his theory is the concept of a {\em dividing interface} and, as a result, the appearance of so-called {\em surface excess quantities}.

 Figure~\ref{dividing-interface} explains this concept, which consists in a clever mapping of continuous densities which happen to have a steep gradient in a thin transition layer within a so-called {\em diffuse interface} model (Figure~\ref{dividing-interface}, left) to simpler, but discontinuous profiles, complemented by excess densities.
 For this purpose, the (continuous) bulk densities of a certain extensive quantity are extrapolated from a region adjacent to the transition layer of the diffuse interface picture to the interface region.
 Within the interface region, this introduces a difference in the amount of the corresponding extensive quantity between the original distribution and the new, extrapolated one.
 This difference is attributed to the sharp interface position as a separate entity, called the excess of the considered quantity; see (Figure~\ref{dividing-interface}, right).
 The resulting idealized description is a useful simplification, since it avoids the necessity of knowing the exact transition profile.
 The resulting bulk densities are no longer continuous across the interface, but admit one-sided limit values (coming from the different bulk phases) at every interface position.
 The excess quantity has an interfacial, i.e.\ area-specific density which is assumed continuous along the sharp interface.